ZinggJM/GxEPD2/README.md

 # GxEPD2
-New Simplified Version of GxEPD for 32 Bit Arduino
+New Simplified Version of GxEPD for Arduino

 ## under construction